-- The Government sought legal advice - the so called Maximus Report - into Displaced Activity prior to the Displaced Activity Policy (DAP) process even getting underway.
-The report advised Government that the recreational fishing and boating sectors were not entitled to any form of compensation as a result of marine closures.
+- The Labor Government sought legal advice - the so called Maximus Report - into Displaced Activity prior to the Displaced Activity Policy (DAP) process even getting underway.
+The report advised Labor that the recreational fishing and boating sectors were not entitled to any form of compensation as a result of marine closures.

 - The DAP process must take into consideration both economic, social and community concerns and yet the science is deficient and the Department's own reports indicate that the recreational fishing date used to determine 'effort' is out of date - by over 10 years.

 - Many auxiliary industry groups have not been consulted at all with regard to substantial policy decisions within the MBPP.

 The conservation and sustainable use of Australia’s eastern oceans require management strategies that balance economic needs with the necessity to conserve and nurture the environment.
 We must develop policies that deliver strong scientific outcomes not short term political outcomes that appease one group at the expense of another.
 The MBPP is plagued by arbitrary lines and blocks of darkened areas on maps that fish do not respect.
 Regardless of whether you think it's a good outcome or not the fact remains the entire process is based on poor science and delivers lesss for the environment than can or should be achieved.